 Study area

 The study area was the Kandalaksha Bay, where all previous ME and MT studies in the White Sea have been conducted (REF).
-The 185 km long Bay is funnel-shaped with numerous islands and skerries and a highly indented coastline (Fig. 1).
+The Bay, 185 km long, is funnel-shaped, with numerous islands and skerries and a highly indented coastline (Fig. 1).
 Climate is continental subarctic with 4-5 months of ice cover and the average monthly sea surface temperature in August of 13.8°C. Mean tidal range is about 2 m.
-Summer surface salinity is 24 ppt throughout most of the Bay (“normal” salinity for most of the White Sea), but is lower in the estuarine areas (Berger ???).
-Two hydropower plant’s canals and 24 rivers with a catchment area of 141 - 12830 km2 (Median 240 km2; see Stable ++ ) flow into the Bay, with the largest river, the Niva, entering the Bay at its very top.
+Summer surface salinity is 24 ppt in most of the Bay (“normal” salinity for most of the White Sea) and lower in the estuarine areas (Berger ???).
+Two canals of a hydropower plant and 24 rivers with a catchment area of 141 – 12,830 km2 (Median 240 km2; see Stable ++ ) flow into the Bay, with the largest river, the Niva, entering the Bay at its very top.
 Due to the complex geometry of the shoreline and numerous rivers, local surf and salinity gradients are pronounced (Filatov et al., 2005).

-Historically (through the 20th century), six ports were functioning in the area operating oceanic vessels (Fig. 1).
-Two of these ports, both at the top of the Bay, are functioning while the remaining are abandoned (Sailing directions of the White Sea, 1932; Krasavtsev, 2011) but still visited by small ships, according to common knowledge.
+Six ports operating oceanic vessels were functioning in the area in the 20th century (Fig. 1).
+Two of them, both at Bay’s top, are still in operation.
+The other four have been abandoned (Sailing directions of the White Sea, 1932; Krasavtsev, 2011) but are occasionally visited by small ships (our observations/reports of local residents).

-Mussels are omnipresent in the shallow waters of the Bay.
+Mussels are present everywhere in the shallow waters of the Bay.
 They are particularly abundant in the littoral fucoid belt (mainly Fucus vesiculosus L. and Ascophyllum nodosum L.), which is continuous 0.5-1.0 m above mean spring tide depth (Berger et al. 2001).
-According to data from 2002–2013, both mussel species were almost ubiquitous in the Bay, but their ratio in settlements varied greatly and ME was generally dominant (Katolikova et al. 2016).
+According to the data from 2002–2013, both mussel species were almost ubiquitous in the Bay, but their ratio in settlements varied greatly, with ME being generally dominant (Katolikova et al. 2016).

+There were 4 data sets used in the work: 1 modeling set and three testing sets

-Modelling data set
+Modeling data set

 Mussel sampling and processing

-Between 2011 and 2018, mussels were sampled at 95 sites within the littoral fucoid belt (Fig. 1).
-Data for 17 of these sites were included in the study by Katolikova et al. 2016, the remaining data are new.
+Mussels were sampled at 95 sites within the littoral fucoid belt in 2011-2018 (Fig. 1).
+Data for 17 of these sites were included in the study by Katolikova et al. 2016, the other data are new.
 Sites were chosen to describe littoral populations of the Bay in as much detail as possible and to account for the heterogeneity of their habitat by substrate type, surf level, and distance from rivers and ports.
 All samples were taken within the fucoid belt to minimize differences in depth.
-At each site, three samples from fucoid thalluses (hereinafter, algal samples) and three samples from bottom substrates (bottom samples) were collected a few meters from each other using 0.25 m2 and 0.025 m2 frames respectively.
-When sampling, the frames were not placed randomly, but in such a way as to capture the dense mussel aggregations.
+At each site, three samples from fucoid thalli (hereinafter, algal samples) and three samples from bottom substrates (bottom samples) were collected a few meters from each other using 0.25 m2 and 0.025 m2 frames, respectively.
+The frames were placed not randomly but in such a way as to capture the dense mussel aggregations.